scipy-conference/scipy-conference/README.rst

 It contains the following folders:

+* mailings/ contains templates for emails related to the conference.

 * manual/ contains documentation about how to prepare the conference.
 It includes in particular a set of rst files to generate a manual describing the resources available, the role of the organization team, and the documentation to build and manage the